 These can work well in conjunction with medication, therapy, and other treatments.

 Food and diet

-Physical activity is important for people with MS. Aerobic exercise such as walking can improve mood, fight fatigue, and increase strength.
+Physical activity is important for people with MS. Gentle aerobic exercise, such as walking or swimming, can improve mood, fight fatigue, and increase strength.
 It can also help with bowel and bladder problems, which are common in those with RRMS.

-Stretching and flexibility exercises can help reduced stiffness and make it easier to move.
+Stretching and flexibility exercises can help reduce stiffness and make it easier for a person to move.
 Those with RRMS should ask their doctor or physical therapist to recommend exercises that can support recovery during a relapse.

-Using relaxation, deep breathing, meditation, and guided imagery are just a few of the ways people can reduce stress and feel better emotionally and physically.
+People can try using relaxation, deep breathing, meditation, and guided imagery to reduce stress and feel better emotionally and physically.

-Taking medications in line with the doctor's suggestions, attending physical or psychological therapy sessions, and following lifestyle changes can make a considerable difference in the lives of those who face this often challenging condition.
+Taking medications in line with the doctor's suggestions, attending physical or psychological therapy sessions, and adopting a healthful lifestyle can make a considerable difference to the quality of life of people with this condition.

 Secondary progressive MS